-If someone subscribed to your audienceless than a month ago, we'll mark them as new unless they have a negative activity score.
-Contacts will only earn a negative activity score if their address bounced, or if they've filed a complaint against you.
-If they simply remain unengaged, or don't click links in your emails, we’ll mark them as rarely engaged.
+If someone subscribed to your audience less than a month ago, we'll mark them as new unless they have a negative activity score.
+Contacts will earn a negative activity score if their address bounced, or if they've filed a complaint against you.
+If they aren't engaging with your emails, or don't click links in your emails, we’ll mark them as rarely engaged.

 Keep in mind that these engagement categories are simply a tool for you to use.
 How you value each category depends on what’s normal for you and your business.
-For example, if your business is seasonal, lower overall engagement with your email marketing may be normal for you outside your peak sending period.
+For example, if your business is seasonal, lower overall engagement may be normal for you outside your peak sending period.

 Let’s say you send a monthly newsletter to your entire audience.
 Here’s what the different engagement levels might look like over a 12 month period.

 Contact A just signed up.
 They read your most recent newsletter, but we need more time to tell if they’ll remain engaged.
 This contact’s engagement level is New.

 Contact B subscribed to your newsletter a year ago, but clicked 1 link.
 This contact’s engagement level is Rare.

 Contact C occasionally reads your newsletter when they see it at the right moment.
 They clicked 2 links, so their engagement level is Sometimes.

 Contact D regularly reads your newsletter and finds content that interests them.
 They clicked several links.
 This contact’s engagement level is Often.

 What you can do with email marketing engagement

 Think of email marketing engagement as another piece of data you have about your subscribed contacts.
-You can view this information on the audience dashboard, in the contact table, as well as in each contact's individual profile.
+You can view this information on the audience dashboard, in each contact's profile, and in the segment builder.

 To target specific sets of contacts, you can use email marketing engagement data in your segments.

-Here are some examples of how you can use email marketing engagement to segment and target contacts.
+Here are a few ways you can use email marketing engagement to segment and target contacts.

 Reward engaged contacts

 Create a segment of your contacts who engage often and offer a discount or promotion to say thank you.